choikangjae/chip8/README.md

-- Frame : 60FPS
+- Frame : 60
-- OpPerSec : 500HZ
+- Operation per second : 500 ~ 1000 Hz

-Instructions per second should be between 500 to 1000 to make it playable.
-It will translate to one operation takes about 16.67ms.
+Instructions per second should be around 500 to 1000 to make it playable.
+So one operation takes about 16.67ms.

-Chip8 is the interpreter actually but we are `emulating` old machines like [COSMAC VIP] which had 1MHz CPU(1802), so to speak.
-Simple and easy way to solve this, sleeping a thread is a good start.
-But sleeping in fixed time will cause problems.
-To deal with it, we calculate `delta time`.

-Timer is not based on the seconds.
-It based on the tick.
+Timer is based on the tick, but seconds.

 ```
 let cur_time = get_system_time();
-let delta = cur_time - last_time; // last_time is stored somewhere on RAM.
-No rules here.
+let delta = cur_time - last_time;
 *last_time = cur_time;

 accumulator += delta;